thekrampus/urxvt-dragscroll/README.md

 ---

-To install, `clone` this repository and either
+To install, `clone` this repository and either add `dragscroll` to the key `URxvt.perl-ext-common` in your `.Xresources` file and

-`$ sudo cp dragscroll /usr/lib/urxvt/perl/`
+`$ sudo ln -s dragscroll /usr/lib/urxvt/perl/dragscroll`

 or